Maps

 Winery Dining in the Okanagan

-There are some 185 licensed wineries in the Okanagan, so wine-tasting should definitely be on your agenda.
+With more than 200 licensed wineries in the Okanagan, wine tasting should definitely be on your agenda.
 And no visit is complete without at least one gloriously indulgent feast overlooking the vines at one of the valley’s numerous winery restaurants.

-From Block One at 50th Parallel Estate Winery in Lake Country to the brand-new Kelowna offerings at Modest Butcher at Mt.
-Boucherie and Home Block Restaurant at CedarCreek Winery, the luxe Restaurant at Poplar Grove in Penticton, and stylish Miradoro at Tinhorn Creek on the Golden Mile Bench, every region has someplace special where you can pull up a seat and savour the very best of wine country.
+From Block One at 50th Parallel Estate Winery in Lake Country to the offerings at Modest Butcher at Mt.
+Boucherie and Home Block Restaurant at CedarCreek Winery in Kelowna, the luxe Restaurant at Poplar Grove in Penticton, and stylish Miradoro at Tinhorn Creek on the Golden Mile Bench, every region has someplace special where you can pull up a seat and savour the very best of wine country.

 Start Planning Your BC Experience